 If the corresponding eject process has completed, pending reports from the selected sessions are generated and distributed.
 The reports are not generated again if vlteject is run again.

-If eject has not been completed, the subset of reports that do not depend on completion of eject are generated and distributed.
-These reports are generated again if vlteject is ran again.
+If the eject operation has not been completed, the subset of reports that do not depend on completion of eject are generated and distributed.
+These reports are generated again if vlteject is run again.